Translator and Interpreter Career Opportunities

 The Importance of Legal Translation

-The nuance of legal language means that it is crucial that legal translators get the complex terms and ideas being expressed exactly right.
+When providing legal translation services it is crucial that legal translators get the complex terms and ideas being exactly right.
 Certain legal terminology might contain concepts and phrases that are true in one language but different in another.
-Errors are not acceptable in any translation, but legal documents are especially sensitive and need to be properly translated to avoid outcomes that could have an extreme adverse affect on the parties involved.
+Errors are not acceptable in any translation, but legal documents are especially sensitive and need to be properly translated to avoid outcomes with an extreme adverse affect on the parties involved.
 The U.S. Bureau of Labor Statistics reports that translating a high-demand language, or one for which there are not many translators can increase your income.

 The prospects in a career as a translator are looking good.
 Translation industry is growing exponentially.
 That puts careers in translation in the top 15 of the fastest growing careers in the U.S. The human element involved in understanding and communicating the nuance of language, as well as understanding the culture behind it, means that this profession will not be going away anytime soon.
 As technology brings the world closer together, the people living in it will need to communicate with each other more and more.
 And qualified translators will be necessary to make that happen in business and in legal translation services.